-- (P) Officers offered the opportunity to fill an existing sergeant's vacancy will have four (4) calendar days in which to provide management with a response as to whether they accept the promotion. - (Q) All officers who otherwise become eligible for promotion to P-4 on or after the execution date of this Agreement will be required to have either earned fifteen (15) credits, from an accredited college, prior to being promoted or to be enrolled in classes on the execution date of this Agreement necessary to obtain the fifteen (15) credits by the end of the next academic semester.
-In the later case, promotion will occur after the officer has earned the fifteen (15) credits.
+(P) Officers offered the opportunity to fill an existing sergeant's vacancy will have four (4) calendar days in which to provide management with a response as to whether they accept the promotion.

+(Q) All officers who otherwise become eligible for promotion to P-4 on or after July 1, 2023 will be required to have either earned twenty-one (21) credits, from an accredited college, prior to being promoted or to be enrolled in classes on the execution date of this Agreement necessary to obtain the twenty-one (21) by the end of the next academic semester.
+In the latter case, promotion will occur after the officer has earned the twenty-one (21) credits.
+Effective July 1, 2024, the required credit level shall increase from twenty-one (21) to twenty-seven (27) credits.

 All officers who otherwise are eligible to test for promotion to sergeant after February 1, 2021 will, in order to sit for the promotional examination, be required to have either earned twenty-four (24) credits, from an accredited college, or to be enrolled in classes on the execution date of this Agreement necessary to obtain the twenty-four (24) credits by the end of the academic year.
-In the later case, promotion will occur after the officer has earned the) twenty-four (24) credits.
+In the later case, promotion will occur after the officer has earned the twenty-four (24) credits.
 Effective December 31, 2022, the required credit level shall increase from twenty-four (24) to thirty (30) credits.

-All officers who are otherwise eligible to test for promotion to lieutenant after February 1, 2021 will be required to have earned thirty-three (33) credits, from an accredited college, in order to sit for the examination.
+All officers who are otherwise eligible to test for promotion to lieutenant after February l, 2021 will be required to have earned thirty-three (33) credits, from an accredited college, in order to sit for the examination.
 Effective December 31, 2022, the required credit level shall increase from thirty-three to thirty-nine (39) credits.